theckhd/ALIA/README.md

 ### Countdown Timer
 ![Countdown Display](screens/alia_countdown_display.PNG)

 Ten-minute countdown timer to help gague progress.
-Also tomake those last-second kills even more epic.
+Also to make those last-second kills even more epic.

 ## Addon Layout
 The displays can be moved (click & drag) in GUIEdit mode, and save their position between sessions.